mongodb/mongo/src/mongo/db/repl/README.md

 response to see if the sync source is still a good sync source.
 Secondaries check that the node has not rolled back since it was chosen and that it is still ahead of them.

-The `OplogFetcher` uses **long-polling**.
-It specifies `awaitData: true, tailable: true` so that the `getMore`s block until their `maxTimeMS` expires waiting for more data instead of returning immediately.
-If there is no data to return at the end of `maxTimeMS`, the `OplogFetcher` receives an empty batch and simply issues another `getMore`.
+The `OplogFetcher` specifies `awaitData: true, tailable: true` on the cursor so that subsequent batches block until their `maxTimeMS` expires waiting for more data instead of returning immediately.
+If there is no data to return at the end of `maxTimeMS`, the `OplogFetcher` receives an empty batch and will wait on the next batch.

-If any fetch requests have an error, then the `OplogFetcher` creates a new `Fetcher`.
-It restarts the `Fetcher` with a new `find` command each time it receives an error for a maximum of 3 retries.
-If it expires its retries then the `OplogFetcher` shuts down with an error status.
+If the `OplogFetcher` encounters any errors while trying to connect to the sync source or get a batch, it will use `OplogFetcherRestartDecision` to check that it has enough retries left to create a new cursor.
+The connection class will automatically handle reconnecting to the sync source when needed.
+Whenever the `OplogFetcher` successfully receives a batch, it will reset its retries.
+If it errors enough times in a row to exhaust its retries, that might be an indication that there is something wrong with the connection or the sync source.
+In that case, the `OplogFetcher` will shut down with an error status.

 The `OplogFetcher` is owned by the [`BackgroundSync`](https://github.com/mongodb/mongo/blob/r4.2.0/src/mongo/db/repl/bgsync.h) thread.